cheeaun/mooeditable/Docs/MooEditable/MooEditable.md

 MooEditable Method: detach {#MooEditable:detach}
 ------------------------------------------------

-Detaches the editor and replaced the textarea.
+Detaches the editor and replaced by the original textarea.

 ### Syntax: